Jazmine Hughes

 Jazmine Hughes (born October 25, 1991) is an American writer and editor.
-She is currently a story editor at The New York Times Magazine.
+From 2015 to 2023, she was an editor at The New York Times Magazine.
 Previously she served as contributing editor of The Hairpin.
 Her work has also appeared in The New Yorker, Elle, Cosmopolitan, and The New Republic.

 Early life

 Hughes was born on October 25, 1991, in New Haven, Connecticut.
 She grew up with four sisters and was homeschooled until the fifth grade.
 She attended Connecticut College where she studied government and served as editor-in-chief of the school newspaper before graduating in 2012 at age 20.
 After college she attended the Columbia Publishing Course.

 Career

 Hughes began her career as a fact-checker at New York Magazine, one of only two black employees (the other worked in the mail room) at the publication throughout her first year there.
-Hughes served as contributing editor of The Hairpin before becoming an associate editor at The New York Times Magazine in March 2015.
-At the Times Magazine, Hughes edits the "Letter of Recommendation" feature and the "Talk" column.
+Hughes served as contributing editor of The Hairpin before becoming an associate editor at The New York Times Magazine in March 2015, where she worked until November 2023.
+At the Times Magazine, Hughes edited the "Letter of Recommendation" feature and the "Talk" column.